-2. What is the obligation and conditions to be met in order to establish a trade union?
+2. What are the essentials conditions required to establish a trade union?

-- They must be an employee of a work place or employers who hiring the employees in West Malaysia, Sabah or Sarawak in an establishment, trade, occupation or industry or within any similar trades, occupations or industries.
+· They must be an employee or working in an establishment, trade, occupations or industry or within similar trade, occupation or industry).

-- Union officials must be aged 21 years old and above.
+· Trade union officials must be at the age of 21 years and above.

-3. Does the public servants allowed to affiliate with the private sector employee to form a trade union?
+3. Can the employees in publics sectors/ government affiliate with private sector to form a trade union?

-4. Does the public servants and statutory agencies are permitted to be a member of a trade union?
+4. Are all employees of public sector and statutory bodies can be a member of a trade union?

-- Public officials who hold a position as the Managerial and Professional level and public officials, or a class or category of public officials in the group, which is not excluded by a written order issued by the Chief Secretary to Government of Malaysia
+- Public officers holding any post in the Managerial and Professional Group, except such public officers, or such class, category or description of public officers in such group, as are excluded by a direction in writing issued by the Chief Secretary to the Government.

-- He/she not an officer of a trade union which has been cancelled by the Director General of Trade Unions
+· Not an officer of a trade union which have been cancelled by Director General of Trade Union (DGTU);